Defence Secretary Ajay Kumar Tests Positive For Coronavirus, Contact-tracing on

 Ajay Kumar’s condition is stable and he is currently under home-quarantine, officials in the government said.
 No formal comment has been made regarding Kumar’s condition.
 The defence spokesperson refused to comment on the issue.
-Also Read - Delhi News: Capital Registers Record Single-day Spike of 1,513 Cases, Total Tally Crosses 23,000-mark
+Also Read - National Competitions Should Resume From October, no Contact Sport Till There's a Vaccine: Narinder Batra

 At least 35 officials working at the ministry’s headquarters in South Block in the Raisina Hills have been sent on home quarantine after reports of Kumar testing positive for the infection emerged.